goyalmanya16-crypto/Coffee-Sales-Analysis/README.md

-# Coffee-Sales-Analysis
-This project analyzes coffee sales data to uncover insights into sales trends, customer references, seasonal patterns and product performance.
-The goal is to support data -driven decisions making for marketing, inventory, and sales strategy.
 # Coffee_Sales_Analysis (Interactive Dashboard Creation with Tableau)

 ## Project Objective
 This project analyzes coffee sales data to uncover insights into sales trends, customer preferences, seasonal patterns, and product performance.
 The goal is to support data-driven decision-making for marketing, inventory, and sales strategy.
 Data cleaning and Data visualization has been done using excel, dashboard created on tableau.

 ## KPIs
 * Total Coffee Sales Revenue
 * Sales by Product Type